 - Now again open the command prompt as administrator,

-- type command sfc /scannow and press enter key,
+- type command sfc /scannow, and press enter key,

 - Lets the scanning process complete 100%,

-- Once done restart your PC, let windows start normally.
+- Once done restart your PC, let Windows start normally.

-- Check if windows function normally.
+- Check if Windows function normally.

-Perform System Restore or a System Reset
+Perform a System Restore or a System Reset

 If you’re still experiencing issues.
 Running the System Restore tool will restore Windows 10 operating system files to an earlier state, and this may fix system corruption problems if the operating system wasn’t damaged at that earlier point.